-On March 20, 2017, the Company entered into a second amendment to extend the maturity date of its accounts receivable securitization program until April 1, 2020 and increase the amount of cash proceeds provided under the facility from \$100.0 million to \$125.0 million, with an accordion feature allowing the Company to request additional borrowings up to \$25.0 million, subject to certain conditions.
+In March 2017, the Company entered into a second amendment to extend the maturity date of its accounts receivable securitization program until April 1, 2020 and increase the amount of cash proceeds provided under the facility from \$100.0 million to \$125.0 million, with an accordion feature allowing the Company to request additional borrowings up to \$25.0 million, subject to certain conditions.
 Under this program, certain subsidiaries of the Company continuously sell a designated pool of trade accounts receivables to a wholly owned subsidiary which, in turn, may borrow funds on a revolving basis.
 This wholly owned consolidated subsidiary is a separate bankruptcy-remote entity, and its assets would be available only to satisfy the claims related to the lender's interest in the trade accounts receivables.
 Borrowings under the accounts receivable securitization program bear interest based upon LIBOR, plus a margin, and an annual facility fee.
 The securitization agreement contains representations and warranties, affirmative and negative covenants, and events of default that are customary for financings of this type, including a maximum adjusted leverage ratio covenant.
-As of March 31, 2017, \$35.0 million was borrowed under the accounts receivable securitization program.
-The Company was in compliance with the covenants under the accounts receivable securitization program as of March 31, 2017.
+In April 2017, the Company borrowed \$10.0 million under the accounts receivable securitization program.
+As of June 30, 2017, \$45.0 million was borrowed under the program.
+The Company was in compliance with the covenants under the accounts receivable securitization program as of June 30, 2017.

 The accounts receivable securitization program includes a provision under which the Company may request and the letter of credit issuer may issue standby letters of credit, primarily in support of workers' compensation and third-party casualty claims liabilities in various states in which the Company is self-insured.
 The outstanding standby letters of credit reduce the availability of borrowings under the program.
-As of March 31, 2017, standby letters of credit of \$18.0 million have been issued under the program, which reduced the available borrowing capacity to \$72.0 million.
+As of June 30, 2017, standby letters of credit of \$19.0 million have been issued under the program, which reduced the available borrowing capacity to \$61.0 million.